GA-Tutorials/CSS-Animation-Explained/README.md

 	display: none;
 }
 ```
 Eventually the idea is to make everything transitionable, but at the moment anything that has intermediate values can be transitioned.
-In this example code opacity: 1 and code opacity: 0 the midpoint would be 0.5.
-In code halfway, :halfway is not a real psudeo element it was used for this example.
+In this example code{opacity: 1;} and code:hover{opacity: 0;} the midpoint would be 0.5.
+In code:halfway{}, :halfway is not a real psudeo element it was used for this example.
 There is no midway point between display: block and display: none.

 ###Two values that have REAL intermediary values
 ```css